-This house is one of the oldest residences in town.
+The right side of the house at 88-90 High Street in Ipswich is one of the oldest residences in town.
 It was the home of Col. Nathaniel Shatswell, famous for his command of Union troops during the Battle of Harris Farm during the Civil War.
-The oldest section of the double house at 88-90 High Street in Ipswich appears to have been built by 1671, possibly in 1658.
-First Period architectural evidence also points to the 17th Century.

 John Shatswell came to join the Ipswich settlement in 1633 with his wife and four children.
-He was granted a piece of land and built his original small dwelling.
+He was granted a piece of land and built his original small dwelling, which may still exist.
 Shatswell was appointed a surveyor of the land upon which other homes were built, and is the earliest person in Ipswich to whom the title of Deacon was given.
 The family name was often spelled Satchwell and Shatswell in the same documents.

 - That the original house burned. (*Waters, Thomas Franklin: “Ipswich in the Massachusetts Bay Colony”)